+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 The swamp and upland communities support a variety of animals, including numerous salamander species, toads, frogs, snakes, alligators, bobcats, raccoons, white-tailed deer and gray fox.
 Birds typically present include migratory and resident species such as yellow-crowned night herons, wood ducks, swallow-tailed kites, red-shouldered hawks, barred owls, woodpeckers and warblers.

 - Seasonal hunting.
 View hunting information.

 - Hiking, bicycling, horseback riding, fishing and wildlife viewing are available but restricted during hunt dates.

 - Primitive camping is allowed only at designated sites. more info

 - Boating and canoeing opportunities are available on Dunns Creek; however, there are no launches located on the property.